zeppelinos/zos-docs/docs/docs/whitepaper.md

 often needing access to each other’s native tokens to operate, making it hard to leverage external systems.

-To address these issues we propose zeppelin_os: an open-source, decentralized platform of tools and services on top of the EVM to securely build and manage smart contract applications, free of charge.
+To address these issues we propose ZeppelinOS: an open-source, decentralized platform of tools and services on top of the EVM to securely build and manage smart contract applications, free of charge.